What Is a Blocked Tear Duct?

-Symptoms of a blocked tear duct
+Symptoms of a Blocked Tear Duct

-If it persists past one year your doctor will want to refer you to an ophthalmologist for an evaluation.
+If it persists past one year, your doctor will want to refer you to an ophthalmologist for an evaluation.
 The ophthalmologist may open the tear duct with a probe.